Usman Sarki: Career

 He was part of the 1966 Northern delegation to deliberate in meetings between the major regions after the coup of 1966.

 Zaki and Masaba dynasty

-Belonging to the Masaba dynasty he struggle for the title of Etsu Nupe being serving as a Minister of internal together with Usman zaki's dynasty Abubakar Nakordi the father to the present 13th Etsu Nupe Yahaya Abubakar.
-He was the country Federal Minister of Interior from 3 January 1960 to 29 October 1969 during the Abubakar Tafawa Balewa administration.
+Belonging to the Masaba dynasty, he struggled for the title of Etsu Nupe serving as a minister of internal affairs together with Usman Zaki's dynasty Abubakar Nakordi the father to the present 13th Etsu Nupe Yahaya Abubakar.
+He was the country's Federal Minister of Interior from 3 January 1960 to 29 October 1969 during the Abubakar Tafawa Balewa administration.

 He died in 1984 at Sokoto on a visit to Sultan of Sokoto Sir Abubakar III his school mate and was buried in Bida Native ground.